sparrowcode/PermissionsKit/README.md

 )
 ```

-If you want add or remove close button (for close dialog, need swipe it), you need ovveride parametr  `showCloseButton`.
+If you want add or remove close button (for close dialog, need swipe it), you need override parametr  `showCloseButton`.
 How it will look look at the picture below:

 <img src="https://rawcdn.githack.com/IvanVorobei/RequestPermission/b3e613295b73be36c8a3d35126d1f7015ef432a8/resources/request-permission - close button.png"/>